 The tenancy agreement you signed when you were given the keys to your home is a legal contract and to end your tenancy you must:

-- Ensure your home is clean, tidy and fit to re-let to somebody else
+- ensure your home is clean, tidy and fit to rent to somebody else

 Your tenancy must end on a Sunday.